LUMA

 2. The Drums output feeds into Frequency Amplitude set to the kick drum range (20-100 Hz).

-3. The amplitude signal drives Apply Dimmer or Apply Strobe for kick-synced intensity.
+3. The amplitude signal drives a Gradient (black to white) into Apply Color for kick-synced flashes (white = full on, black = off), or directly into Apply Strobe for kick-synced strobe.

 Harmonic Tension as Energy